+Consumer Duty

-Consumer Duty While not due to be implemented until 30 April 2023, the FCA recently announced "a new Consumer Duty that will set higher expectations for the standard of care firms give consumers."
-It will require all of those in the investment value chain to be significantly more proactive in taking steps ensure the best outcomes for clients, from the data they use to design products to meet the needs of the target market they are focused on, to adjudicating fair pricing ongoing oversight and any relevant actions required to additional consumer support and better communication.
-Regulated firms, including financial advisers and investment managers will be required to evidence that they have met the new criteria and the best managers will be working hard already to implement the significant changes in their products and processes necessitated by the Consumer Duty.
+"A new Consumer Duty that will set higher expectations for the standard of care firms give consumers," was implemented by the FCA on 31 July 2023.
+It requires all of those in the investment value chain to be significantly more proactive in taking steps to ensure the best outcomes for clients, from the data they use to design products to meet the needs of the target market they are focused on, to adjudicating fair pricing, ongoing oversight and any relevant actions required to undertake additional consumer support and better communication.
+Regulated firms, including financial advisers and investment managers are required to evidence that they have met the new criteria.